CosmicHorrorDev/pubproxpy/README.md

 ### Exceptions

-All the exceptions are defined in `pubproxy.errors`.
+All the exceptions are defined in `pubproxpy.errors`.

 |Exception|Description|
 |:--|:--|